SIT50116 Diploma of Travel and Tourism Management

 - Practical exercises

-SIT50116 Diploma of Travel and Tourism Management Higher Level Skills TAS (if you are eligible for Higher Level Skills funding)
+- SIT50116 Diploma of Travel and Tourism Management HLS TAS (if you are eligible for Higher Level Skills funding)

 Entry to this qualification is open to individuals who are able to demonstrate tourism and travel industry knowledge, customer service and operational skills.
 It is strongly recommended that individuals entering this qualification hold SIT30116 Certificate III in Tourism or SIT31216 Certificate III in Travel.
 Students will be required to provide evidence of industry experience over time or a qualification prior to entry into this Diploma level.